mariopartyrd/marioparty4/README.md

 uv run tools/extract_assets.py orig/GMPE01_00/<iso_name>
 ```

-Once you've generated the C# project and extracted the assets, move on
+Once you've generated the C++ project and extracted the assets, move on

 1) Open `build\port\marioparty4.sln` in Visual Studio 2022
 2) Build the project with the `RelWithDebInfo` preset